List of endemic species of the British Isles: Vascular plants

-Subsequently, Hieracium attenboroughianum is an endemic plant which was discovered in the Brecon Beacons in 2004 and Sorbus pseudomeinichii was discovered on the island of Arran in 2007.
+Subsequently, Hieracium attenboroughianum is an endemic plant which was discovered in the Brecon Beacons in 2004 and Hedlundia pseudomeinichii was discovered on the island of Arran in 2007.
 In 2015, a newly formed and endemic species of monkeyflower (Erythranthe peregrina) was identified in Scotland and the Scottish islands.
 Bromus interruptus is an endemic to England, which was extinct in the wild but has been reintroduced from saved seed.
 The total number of endemic plant species has now grown to 52.